nicolasvancan/monvandb/diary/en/README.md

 # The Project

 A Database can be practically anything.
-Yes, a simple text file can store relevant data that is important to a company, for instance, but storing data is not the only thing that a Database can do.
+Yes, a simple text file can store relevant data that is important to a company, for instance.
+But storing data is not the only thing that a Database can do.
 In the real world, Data is stored, retrieved, replicated, consulted all the time by different sources and business.

 Data has become the new gold.
 The better the data quality the more you can earn money with that or even create better products for your businnes and clients, that is why storing it is so important, but far more important is how we delivery, ensuring safety, velocity, security.